2.142.2 Service Catalog Management Process and Procedures

 The role’s responsibilities include:

-• Responsible for actively participating in the working group meetings
+• Actively participating in working group meetings

 Program Management and Review